NO BUTTS ABOUT IT, THE DOG IS NOT RUNNING AT LARGE

 The Court said that O.R.C.
 951.02 was “designed to prevent trespass by animals and was not to be for the benefit of highway travelers.”
 Negligence per se is only applicable in trespassing cases.
 Accordingly, if trespass is not at issue, a plaintiff must plead and establish negligence as it may otherwise arise from the ownership of a domestic animal.
 Susan admitted that the goat was on Laura’s own property at the time of the incident.
 Based on Susan’s own testimony, her reliance on O.R.C.
 951.02 was misplaced.

 Because she could not establish that her daughter violated a statute, and thus was negligent per se, Susan had to prove the existence of a duty, a breach of that duty, and an injury proximately resulting from the breach.
 To be sure, Laura owed her mother, who was her social guest, the duty to “exercise ordinary care not to cause injury by any act of the host or by any activities carried on by the host while the guest is on the premises… and to warn the guest of any condition of the premises which is known to the host and which one of ordinary prudence and foresight in the position of the host should reasonably consider dangerous, if the host has reason to believe that the guest does not know and will not discover such dangerous condition.”
-However, Laura was not an insurer her guest’s safety.
+However, Laura was not an insurer of her guest’s safety.

 In negligence cases raised against the owners of animals, liability is customarily determined by assessing whether the owner could have reasonably anticipated the event that resulted in injury.
-Here, nothing in the record established that Laura knew the tree-legged Marrif to be “a dangerous, aggressive or otherwise mischievous domestic animal.”
+Here, nothing in the record established that Laura knew the three-legged Marrif to be “a dangerous, aggressive or otherwise mischievous domestic animal.”
 Here, the Court observed, it appeared that the puppy Fido’s aggressive bark led to the escalation that resulted in the accident, not any depraved nature on the part of the goat.

 Susan had visited her daughter’s property about once a year for about six years before the incident, and she admitted she never saw the goat act in an aggressive manner before.
 While she never saw the goat running loose unless Laura took it out, on a prior occasion they took Marrif for a walk up the road on a leash.